FAQ

 13 - Can I use another contra-angle than the original one?

-FKG Dentaire SA does not recommend to use of other contra-angle with the Rooter® Universal endo motor than genuine ones.
+FKG does not recommend to use of other contra-angle with the Rooter® Universal endo motor than genuine ones.

 14 - How do I clean, disinfect and sterilize the Rooter® Universal components?